 Your current business plan should be dynamic as well, which means developing and evaluating scenarios that cover all aspects of your company like employees, real estate, products, and customers, in case of further and unexpected changes.
-Also, take into account new technologies that your company will need to efficiently manage the above-mentioned components of the business.
+Also, take into account new technologies that your company will need to manage the above-mentioned components of the business efficiently.
 However, focus on investing in technology for growth rather than cost reduction.

-From March 2019 to the present, 32% of US finance leaders say their tech-related spend was driven by growth, including e-commerce and new products and services - and 32% expect the same for the next 12 months.
+From March 2019 to the present, 32% of US finance leaders say their tech-related spending was driven by growth, including e-commerce and new products and services - and 32% expect the same for the next 12 months.
 One in five say their tech investments will enable or accelerate cost reduction efforts, like automation (source: PwC’s US CFO Pulse Survey).

 In the State of Remote Work 2019 Report by Buffer, you could read that remote work is no longer just a trend and it’s here to stay.
-Also, 99% of responders claimed they would like to work remotely at least some of the time for the rest of their careers.
+Also, 99% of responders claimed they would like to work at least some of the time remotely for the rest of their careers.
 When it comes to companies that claim to be fully remote, 31% of responders admitted their companies operate this way.

-During the last several years the internet has been swamped with articles about the benefits of remote work, increasing the productivity of remote employees, or managing a remote team.
+During the last several years, the internet has been swamped with articles about the benefits of remote work, increasing the productivity of remote employees, or managing a remote team.
 Nobody would then expect remote collaboration to become the new normal so quickly.
-Only in the US from April to May 2020 work from home increased by 50% (source: McKinsey).
+Only in the US, from April to May 2020, work from home increased by 50% (source: McKinsey).